Jess607/StyleMe-Clothing-Recommendation-System/README.md

 * [Licensing And Authors](https://github.com/Jess607/StyleMe-Clothing-Recommendation-System#licensing-and-authors)

 # Installation
-All packages needed to run the code are available in the `requirements.txt file'.
+All packages needed to run the code are available in the `requirements.txt file`.
 To install simply run:

-    ```bash
+    ```
     pip install -r requirements.txt
     ```